prmunday/Immunolyser/Documentation/Immunolyser_2.0_Offline_Setup_Guide.md

 - Docker will take **5 to 10 minutes** to build the container, depending on your system.
 - Make sure you have enough disk space for the build process.
+- Once the container is running, you can access the app at http://localhost:5001/.

 ### 5. **Check for Errors**